curl/everything-curl/curl.md

 ### Problems must be known to get fixed

-This may sound easy and uncomplicted but is a fundamental truth in our and other projects.
+This may sound easy and uncomplicated but is a fundamental truth in our and other projects.
 Just because it is an old project and have thousands of users don't mean that the development team knows about the problem you just fell over.
 Maybe users haven't paid enough attention to details like you, or